toryoto/visual-sql-vscode-extension/README.md

 # Visual SQL

-SQLファイルをテーブル形式で視覚的に編集できるVSCode拡張機能です。
+View and edit SQL files in a table format directly in VS Code.

-## 機能
+## Features

-- INSERT文、UPDATE文、SELECT文の視覚的な表示
-- テーブル形式でのデータ編集
-- セルの直接編集
-- 行の追加・削除
-- カラムの追加・削除
-- カラム名の編集
-- リアルタイムでのSQL更新
+- View INSERT, UPDATE, and SELECT statements as tables
+- Edit cells directly by clicking them
+- Add or remove rows and columns
+- Auto-saves changes back to your SQL file

-## 使い方
+## Usage

-1. `.sql`ファイルを開く
-2. サイドバーの「SQL Viewer」パネルを確認
-3. テーブル形式でデータを編集
+1. Open a .sql file
+2. Find the "Visual SQL" panel in the sidebar
+3. Edit your data in the table

-## サポートされるSQL文
+## Supported SQL

-- INSERT INTO
+- INSERT INTO - read/write
-- UPDATE
+- UPDATE - read/write
-- SELECT
+- SELECT - read-only

-## スクリーンショット
+## Screenshot

 ![Feature Screenshot](docs/image.png)

-## 要件
+## Requirements

-- Visual Studio Code 1.105.0以上
+- VS Code 1.105.0 or higher

-## 既知の問題
+## Known Issues

-現在、既知の問題はありません。
+Report bugs on GitHub

-## リリースノート
+## Release Notes

+### 0.0.2

+- Added support for Boolean, Null, and Number data types
+- Fixed table editing issue where content gets rewritten to a single line
+- Better performance (debounced updates)
+- Added input validation

 ### 0.0.1

-初回リリース
+- Initial release

+## License

+MIT